-There is a sense where we find ourselves in two places.
-As members of the Present Kingdom, we experience the blessings of Christ's indwelling, particularly when two or three gather together.
-We experience faith, hope and love.
-Yet, we also experience the limitations of the present moment - of compromise, failure.
+As the diagrams above illustrate, we find ourselves in two places.
+As members of the Present inaugurated Kingdom, we experience the blessings of Christ's indwelling, particularly when two or three gather together; we experience faith, hope and love.
+Yet, as a people awaiting the realization of the heavenly Kingdom, we also experience the limitations of the present moment, of compromise and failure.
 We experience chastisement and the disciplining of the Lord.
 All about us fades and so our eyes look upward to the coming age of glory.
-As members of an army striving to bring in the Heavenly Kingdom, we experience the the times of testing and trial, of pain and suffering of struggle.
+As members of an army striving for the realization of the Heavenly Kingdom, we experience the the times of testing and trial, of pain and suffering of struggle.
 We do know pain, we do experience trouble, but we also taste victory.
-So, in this present moment we are in the Kingdom and at the same time awaiting its final manifestation.
+So, in this present moment we are in the Kingdom and at the same time awaiting its final realization.

-So then, we find ourselves within the Kingdom, experiencing the blessings, but also the discipline of the Lord.
-We also find ourselves in the lead-up to the Kingdom's establishment, experiencing salvation, test and trial, struggle and victory.
-We straddle life, members of the Kingdom while struggling to bring it in.
+So then, we find ourselves within the Kingdom, experiencing its blessings, but we also experience the discipline of the Lord.
+And yet also, we find ourselves in the lead-up to the Kingdom's establishment, experiencing salvation, test and trial, struggle and victory.
+We straddle life, members of an inaugurated Kingdom awaiting its final realization.

 4. The Kingdom: now and not yet